immcantation/amulety/README.md

 amulety --help
 ```

-The full documentation can also be found on the readthedocs page.
+The full usage documentation can also be found on the readthedocs [usage page](https://amulety.readthedocs.io/en/latest/usage.html).

 ## Contact

-For help and questions please contact the Immcantation Group.
+For help and questions please contact the [Immcantation Group](mailto:immcantation@googlegroups.com).

 ## Authors